dmitry-ivanov/laravel-testing-tools/README.md

     }
     ```

-3. That's it!
-Now you can use any of provided helpers and asserts in your tests:
+3. Use any of the provided helpers and asserts in your tests:

     ```php
     class HelloCommandTest extends TestCase